jorgediazjr/mini_programs_blend/README.md

 # Mini Programs Blend

-These mini programs help in the analysis of files produced from running `blend -a original.dat`
+These mini programs help in extracting useful information from the files produced by `blend -a original.dat`

 and/or `blend -s tallest_height [smallest_height]`.